Bamyan: History

-From the age of the Timurids, there is said to have been a city again in Bamiyan.
+From the age of the Timurids, there is said to have been a city again in Bamyan.
 However, the general decline in coast-to-coast trade during this time meant that the city could no longer grow to its old size and could no longer achieve supra-regional importance.

-Bamiyan is also mentioned again in the history books during the Mughal Empire, especially in connection with Aurangzeb, who had the 53 m tall Buddha statue shot at with cannons during his looting.
+Bamyan is also mentioned again in the history books during the Mughal Empire, especially in connection with Aurangzeb, who had the 53 m tall Buddha statue shot at with cannons during his looting.

-During the time of the Afghan monarchy, Bamiyan was a bulwark in the central mountain region.
-At that time, however, the area was still claimed by the Uzbek Miren ruling in the north.
-They demanded tribute payments, mainly in the form of deliveries from slaves from the Hazara tribes of the surrounding mountains.

-In 1840, the region was under conflict because of the First Anglo-Afghan War when the British routed Dost Mohammad Khan and his forces.
-The first European to see Bamyan was William Moorcroft (explorer) about 1824.
+European explorer William Moorcroft is reported to have visited Bamyan in 1824.
+About two decades later the region was under conflict because of the First Anglo-Afghan War when the British routed Dost Mohammad Khan and his forces.

-During 1998–2001, Bamyan has been the center of combat between Taliban forces and the anti-Taliban alliance; mainly Hizb-i-Wahdat – amid clashes among the warlords of the local militia.
-Bamyan is also known as the capital of Daizangi.